talsec/Free-RASP-Community/README.md

 </h1>

 # :bar_chart: Enterprise Services
-We provide extended services (AppiCrypt, Hardening, Secure Storage, and Certificate Pinning) to our commercial customers as well.
+We provide app security hardening SDK: i.e. AppiCrypt®, Customer Data Encryption (local storage), End-to-end encryption, Strings protection (e.g. API keys) and Dynamic Certificate Pinning to our commercial customers as well.
 To get the most advanced protection compliant with PSD2 RT and eIDAS and support from our experts, contact us at [talsec.app](https://talsec.app).

 ## Commercial version
 The commercial version provides a top-notch protection level, extra features, support, and maintenance.
 One of the most valued commercial features is [AppiCrypt®](https://www.talsec.app/appicrypt) - App Integrity Cryptogram.